Programming

 Mypics

-I got a new little digital camera, and to show some friends the photos I was taking with it I made a script to list them dynamically as links.
+When I started taking digital photos, first with a camera then with my phone, I wanted to show some friends the photos I was taking so I made a script to list them dynamically as links.
 When I present photographs on a webpage I usually create a thumbnail of the photo to click on to see an enlargement, so I wrote a Perl script (show_thumbs.pl) to create the thumbnails dynamically, specifying a width attribute on the <img> tag for the thumbnail which creates a height with the same aspect ratio as the original image.
 One consideration when using this technique is that all the image files have to download completely before the page is entirely formatted with the thumbnails, but most people I know have high-speed Internet connections now so that was not a problem.
 The Mypics webpage runs both of these using Ajax (that is one of the best methods to embed Perl in HTML pages).
+I have since cloned these scripts to show photos I take with my cellphone.

 Reunion Photos